morsznetik/pyPlayer/README.md

 ## Installation

+> **Note**
+> This is just how I build it - but obviously you're open to try your own build with package manager etc.

 ### Requirements

 - Python 3.13+
 - FFmpeg

 ### Windows Standalone

 Pre-built executables available on the [releases page](https://github.com/morsznetik/pyPlayer/releases) or if you're feeling fancy you can also download it from the artifacts! (if you don't know what that is, you shouldn't worry about it:D).

 **Windows users: don't forget to [download FFmpeg](https://ffmpeg.org/download.html) and add it to your PATH**

+> **Note**
-*Note: Windows Defender might flag it due to PyInstaller packaging - this is a false positive.
-Also due to it not being signed, SmartScreen is complain*
+> Windows Defender *may* flag it due to PyInstaller packaging - this is a false positive.
+Also since the binary is unsigned, SmartScreen will complain.

 ### From Source